kr-stoyanov/MicroServices/README.md

 # Microservices
-A simple game-like microservice app built with asp .net core, mongodb and rabbitmq.
+A simple game-like microservice app built with asp .net core, docker, mongodb and rabbitmq.